-An. culicifacies is found throughout the year in the Kheda district in varying proportions.
-In the canalirrigated areas, its density starts to build-up from February and reaches peak in March and thereafter it declines gradually till July.
+An. culicifacies is found throughout the year in the district in varying proportions.
+In the canal-irrigated areas, its density starts to build up from February and reaches peak in March and thereafter it declines gradually till July.
 The rise during February is associated with the cultivation of the first crop of paddy.
-The second rise in the density though less pronounced, is associated with the onset of monsoon and it gets stabilized from August to October and thereafter it further declines in December.
-In the noncanal-irrigated areas, the density of An. culicifacies remains low throughout the year with less wider fluctuations.
-In the villages situated on the bank of the river, An. culicifacies is represented by nearly 67-75% of the all anophelines (Fig. 17).
-In Bhabar area of Uttarakhand in northern India, An. culicifacies density remains low during January to June and October to December (Fig. 18).
+The second rise in the density though less pronounced, is associated with the onset of monsoon and it gets stabilised from August to October and thereafter it further declines in December.
+In the non-canal-irrigated areas, the density of An. culicifacies remains low throughout the year with less wider fluctuations.
+In the villages situated on the bank of the river, An. culicifacies is represented by nearly 67-75% of the all anophelines (Fig. 16).

+In Bhabar area of Uttaranchal in northern India, An. culicifacies density remains low during January to June and October to December (Fig. 17).
 It increases during monsoon reaching a peak in August.
-In terai its density picks up in March, remains high during April to August.
-In northern Orissa, An. culicifacies density shows a small peak in March-April and another in July (Fig. 19).
+In terai its density picks up in March, remains high during April-August.